-This program is designed to train a person wanting to be a firefighter and upgrade the skills of persons currently employed in the field.
-Students receive a thorough knowledge of effective fire fighting techniques and the ability to use equipment appropriate to extinguish all types of fires.
+Fire Protection Technology, Associate of Applied Science is designed to upgrade the skills of persons currently employed in the field.
+Students receive a thorough knowledge of effective fire fighting techniques and equipment appropriate to extinguish all types of fires.
 They become familiar with inspection techniques, municipal safety codes and ordinances, insurance regulations, alarm systems, hydraulics and structures.